opattison/olivermakes/_posts/2014-02-16-jean-flanagan.md

 ### Personality

+## Choosing Jekyll

+Jean already had a personal WordPress site, which I had helped her transition from the limited WordPress.com service to her own personal domain and host.
+The problems were limitations in configuration and design.
+I could certainly help redesign a WordPress site, but it would be an uphill battle since I have not ever made a theme from scratch, and I don’t know much PHP.
+Building on existing themes was a sure way to end up with a design with compromises and inflexibility.

+Both of us realized that WordPress was no longer a good fit.
+We both wanted more control over the design.
+Jean wanted more control over content and flexible layouts, as well as an interface that wouldn’t involve fighting with a WYSIWYG editor or administering a content management system and database.
+The trade-off of ease-of-use and getting started quickly with WordPress was outweighed by a desire to publish independently and to develop a process that would be able to withstand servers misbehaving, databases being corrupted, or any of the pitfalls of locking in to a “platform”. [^1]

+We chose Jekyll because it would allow for a high performance site with plenty of flexibility in design and configuration.
+We realized that there would be a learning curve for both of us, since I had only just gotten started with Jekyll and it would be new for Jean.
+A site built of flat files and no <abbr title="content management system">CMS</abbr> nor server-side processing is limiting for some applications, but has great advantages in performance and maintainability.

 ## Getting it right is difficult

 Publishing something on the web is relatively easy, but creating something lasting that you won’t want to scrap and rework later can take a significant amount of time and effort.
 For this project, both design and content were weighed deliberately.

 ## What I learned from this project